loh-0/Algothon25-wiki/docs/2guidelines.md

 # Brief

 Leaderboard update submissions are due **9:00AM AEST 10 August.**

 Preliminary round submissions are due **9:00AM AEST 21 August.**

 Teams which proceed to the final round, will need to be available at **6:00PM AEST 6 September** to attend.

-[//]: # (We recommend that each team have at least one member with programming experience in Python, as well as financial knowledge.
-Impressive submissions will be expected to involve reasonably advanced data analysis and implementation of reasonably sophisticated trading strategies.)
+[//]: # "We recommend that each team have at least one member with programming experience in Python, as well as financial knowledge.
+Impressive submissions will be expected to involve reasonably advanced data analysis and implementation of reasonably sophisticated trading strategies."

 ---